Eric Chu: Early life and education

-Chu studied at the National Taiwan University, earning a bachelor's degree in management in 1983.
-After completing compulsory military service in the Republic of China Armed Forces, Chu then went abroad to study at New York University in the United States where he completed a master's degree in finance in 1987 and a PhD in accounting in 1991.
+Chu attended Taipei Municipal Chien Kuo High School, where he was classmates with Jiang Yi-huah and Lai Ching-te, and originally studied science before switching to liberal arts in his second year.
+After graduating in 1978, he studied business administration as an undergraduate at National Taiwan University and received a Bachelor of Arts (B.A.) in 1983.
+He then completed military service in the Republic of China Armed Forces and pursued doctoral studies in the United States at New York University, where he earned a Master of Business Administration (M.B.A.) in finance in 1987 and his Ph.D. in accounting and applied statistics in 1991 from the New York University Stern School of Business.

+As a graduate student at NYU, Chu received a scholarship to complete his studies and met his wife, Kao Wan-ching (高婉倩), who was a doctoral student at Columbia University studying mass communications.
+Chu's doctoral dissertation, completed under accounting professor Joshua Ronen, was titled, "Market-Based Accounting Research: An International Comparison and New Evidence".
+The thesis examined the rate of returns in the Taiwan Stock Exchange compared to those in U.S. markets.

-Early career
+Academic career

-After graduation, Chu taught as an assistant professor at City University of New York before returning to teach in Taiwan in 1992.
-He initially taught as an associate professor in accounting at National Taiwan University and was promoted to a tenured professor in 1997.
+After receiving his doctorate, Chu worked as an assistant professor at the City University of New York from 1990 to 1992, then returned to Taiwan and became an associate professor (1992–1997) and then full professor (1997–2001) of accounting at National Taiwan University.
+His expertise included accounting, financial analysis, and public policy.
+In 1995, Chu was a visiting professor at Peking University.
+He has continued to teach graduate accounting courses part-time at National Taiwan University since 2020.
+In October 2020, Chu also taught accounting at Soochow University as its Yen Chia-kan Chair Professor.

 Early political career

+Chu joined the Kuomintang in 1977.
 He ran in the Republic of China legislative election held on 5 December 1998, was elected as a Kuomintang legislator, and took office on 1 February 1999.
 During his office term, he focused on financial and economic issues of Taiwan.

 In 2000, he was appointed Chairman of the Budgetary Committee and the Finance Committee of the Legislative Yuan.
 He served in these positions for one year until 2001.

-Taoyuan County magistrate

-2001 Taoyuan County magistrate election
+Taoyuan County magistrate (2001–2009)

 Chu won the 2001 Taoyuan County Magistrate election held on 1 December 2001 as a member of then-opposition Kuomintang, defeating Democratic Progressive Party (DPP) candidate Perng Shaw-jiin.

-2005 Taoyuan County magistrate election

 Chu ran for re-election in the 2005 Republic of China local election on 3 December 2005 and defeated DPP challenger Cheng Pao-ching, CEO of Taiwan Salt Company.
 He then took office for his second term as magistrate on 20 December 2005.

-2009 Founders Awards

-In March 2009, Magistrate Chu, with other three local government officials, was named by the Intelligent Community Forum as the recipient of its annual Founders Awards for his effort in digital and technology development.
-The forum studies the impact of technology on communities.

-Grandmother's house named historic site

-According to the Liberty Times, while Chu was serving as magistrate, his grandmother's home in Daxi was designated a historic architectural site; in 2014, after Chu registered to run for chairmanship of the KMT, just prior to the transfer of power to the DPP, the Taoyuan County Government Cultural Affairs Bureau signed contracts of NT$30.17 million (US$1 mil) of public spending to renovate the site.

-Resignation from position as County Magistrate

-Chu did not complete his second term.
-He resigned his post as Taoyuan County Magistrate when he was named vice premier in 2009.
-He was succeeded by Deputy Magistrate Huang Min-kon (黃敏恭) as acting magistrate on 10 September 2009.

-Kuomintang Vice Chairmanship

 During his second term as Magistrate of Taoyuan County, Chu concurrently served as the Vice Chairman of Kuomintang from November 2008 until October 2009.